Jo Jo Gunne

 (side 1)

-The opening synthesizers gave the song a momentary Styx feel, but then Ferguson's instantly recognizable voice brought everything back into focus.
-A breezy rocker that, in spite of the cheesy synthesizer washes, actually had quite a bit of radio potential. rating: *** stars
+Growing up on '70s music, the cheesy opening '70s synthesizers instantly caught my attention.
+They also gave the song a momentary Styx feel, but then Ferguson's instantly recognizable voice brought everything back into focus.
+A breezy rocker that actually had quite a bit of radio potential and would have been a better choice as a single than the tracks Asylum tapped..

-Ah, life in a rock band is tough ... the best things on this one were the melody title track refrain and Andes brief solo. rating: *** stars
+Ah, life in a rock band is tough ... the best things on this one were the breezy melody, title track refrain and Andes brief guitar solo.

 While it lacked a single original note, or thought, 'Rock Around the Symbol' was probably the album's most enjoyable track.
-If nothing else, it was fun to play spot-the-influence on this one. rating: **** stars
+If nothing else, it was fun to play spot-the-influence on this one - it certainly reminded me of John Cafferty and the Beaver Brown Band in their Eddie & the Cruisers disguise ('On the Dark Side').
+It was also tapped as the album's second 45:

 (side 2)